 - A little over half of those on TikTok use the app on an iPhone.

-- TikTok users spend an average of 52 minutes per day on the app.
+- TikTok users spend an average of 52 minutes per day on the app, with younger teens spending 80 minutes a day.

-- Users open the app an average of eight times a day, and use it for close to five minutes each time.
+- Users open the app an average of eight times a day, and use it for about five minutes each time.

 TikTok users are officially supposed to be at least 13 years old.
 However, it’s not difficult to find a way around the age-verification process.
 Therefore, there are quite a few tweens on TikTok social media as well as teens.

-TikTok has created its own celebrities, who become famous when their videos go viral.
-Some users have more than 100,000 followers—even as many as 10 million.
+TikTok has created its own celebrities, whose videos become launching pads for their IRL careers.
 Lil Nas X became a star after releasing his song “Old Country Road” on TikTok.
 A pair of identical twins from Germany, Lisa and Lena, used the app to launch their own clothing line after their account became the most popular on TikTok.

 What Teens Do on TikTok Social Media

 Because it’s associated with Musical.ly, people often think TikTok is an app for lip-syncing or karaoke.
 But it is more like Vine, a video app created by Twitter and then shut down in 2016.
 (Vine’s creator launched a new version, Byte, in early 2020.)
-TikTok users create 15-second videos using the app’s editing and special effects tools, such as filters.
+TikTok users create 15-second videos using the app’s editing, animation, and special effects tools, such as filters.
 They can string the short videos together to create longer ones of up to one minute long.
+Then they share their videos on the platform, and other users can like them and comment on them.

 The videos typically reference Gen Z pop culture, like video games and memes.
 (Memes are ideas, images, or activities that are copied, with small variations, and spread online via social media.)
 Teens can share videos of themselves and their friends dancing, singing, skateboarding, performing gymnastics, doing comedy routines, or conducting science experiments.
 If they like a video, they can create their own version using the same music.
 Or they can select music and other sounds from TikTok’s library of clips, or use their own recordings.
 They can create “duets” by copying videos and adding their own video beside the original.
 They can even record themselves reacting to another user’s video and then share that reaction.